-Laurel Gourrier, 34, is a doula and one of the women behind the podcast Birth Stories in Color, which she co-hosts with Danielle Jackson.
+Laurel Gourrier, 35, is a doula and one of the women behind the podcast Birth Stories in Color, which she co-hosts with Danielle Jackson.
 Her first child was delivered in a hospital, an experience she says inspired her to become a birth worker.
 She chose to give birth to her next two children at home.
-Gourrier, who is based in Columbus, Ohio, but now temporarily lives in New Orleans, Louisiana, shared her story with TODAY for Black Maternal Health Week.
+Gourrier, who is based in Columbus, Ohio, but also temporarily lived in New Orleans, Louisiana, shared her story with TODAY.com in 2022 for Black Maternal Health Week.

 With my first birth, I will be honest: Black maternal mortality rates weren’t at the forefront of my mind.
 At that time I wasn’t aware of the statistics — that Black women are nearly three times more likely to die during childbirth than white women, according to the Centers for Disease Control and Prevention, for example.

 My first child was born in 2015.
 Hospital births were all I knew.
 That was what most people in my family and many of my friends had done.
 I had a hospital birth with midwives.
 It was everything that I wanted it to be based on what I knew.
 I wanted an unmedicated birth and a care provider who was going to follow my birth vision, and I got that.
 Afterward, I was sharing with friends and family about my experience and they said, “Why don’t you become a doula?”
 That led me on my path in this work.

 Mom and journalist sheds light on racial bias in maternal healthFeb.
 9, 202308:41